 One bookmaker said “Normally £30,000 to £40,000 would be paid out on a match like this across the whole industry.
 But we paid out in the region of £100,000 and we are 20 per cent of the industry.”

 Steve Palmer, deputy sports editor at the Racing Post, said that the match had become “the centre of the betting universe” before the game.

 Nonleague football is one of the few sports where punters can get an edge on the bookmakers, he said.
 They can have superior knowledge and the bookmakers can get caught with their trousers down.

-Visit Sports Betting for more details about online sports betting and many more.
+Visit our site for more details about online sports betting and much more.